Autotrader cars

 There are two main types of car modifications:

 1. Cosmetic modification 2.
-Performance modification These modifications can be achieved in a couple of ways.
-The most common modifications include increasing horsepower, tinting windows or lights, adding alloy wheels, spoilers, exhausts or engine chrome covers, or making customisations to interiors and bodywork.
+Performance modification The most common modifications include increasing horsepower, tinting windows or lights, adding alloy wheels, spoilers, exhausts or engine chrome covers, or making customisations to interiors and bodywork.
+Let's look at them in more detail.

 1. Cosmetic modification

-Changes made to the car purely for its looks and aesthetics are classified under cosmetic modifications.
+Changes made to the car purely for its looks and aesthetics are classed as cosmetic modifications.
 Cosmetic modifications can include changes to:

 • Body kit • Front and rear bumpers • Rooftop vents • Paintwork • Wheel accessories • Interior LED lighting • Light lens tints • Tinted windscreens • Back bumper reflector lights • Custom hood ornament • Dashboard customisation These are some great ways of making your car stand out in the crowd.
 You could choose from a simple paint job to give your car a distinctive colour, or go all in and get a number of different customisations to make your car uniquely yours.
 What are xenon and LED car lights?